Varanasi (film): Development

 Initial discussions for director S. S. Rajamouli's first collaboration with actor Mahesh Babu date back to 2010, though the project underwent several delays due to unspecified reasons.
 During this period, K. L. Narayana's Sri Durga Arts was confirmed as the production banner attached to the film.
-Following the worldwide success of Baahubali 2: The Conclusion in 2017, it was reported that Rajamouli and Babu would proceed with a film together, marking their maiden collaboration.
+Following the success of Baahubali 2: The Conclusion in 2017, it was reported that Rajamouli and Mahesh Babu would proceed with a film together, marking their maiden collaboration.
 In October 2017, Rajamouli revealed in an interview with Variety that he had two forthcoming projects in development: one to be produced by D. V. V. Danayya under DVV Entertainment and the other by Sri Durga Arts.
 Rajamouli chose to begin with the DVV Entertainment project, which ultimately became RRR (2022).

-In April 2020, Rajamouli confirmed that the Sri Durga Arts project, featuring Babu in the lead, would commence production after the completion of RRR.
+In April 2020, Rajamouli confirmed that the Sri Durga Arts project, featuring Mahesh in the lead, would commence production after the completion of RRR.
 In June 2021, V. Vijayendra Prasad, Rajamouli's father and co-writer, stated that the film was being conceived as an African forest adventure.
-In October 2021, Babu confirmed that filming would begin after he completed work on Guntur Kaaram (2024).
+In October 2021, Mahesh confirmed that filming would begin after he completed work on Guntur Kaaram (2024).